HenningUe/ecoincome-js-travel-emissions/README.md

 # ecoincome-js-travel-emissions
-Example implementation of a REST API interface for recording and evaluating CO2 emissions caused by (business) travel.
+Example implementation of a REST API interface for recording and evaluating CO2 emissions caused by (business) travels.

 Used technology:
 - typescript